Home > What is the LNMB

 PhD courses and diploma requirements (general information)

 The programme of the LNMB PhD courses consists of a biennial cycle and in each cycle 18 courses are offered.
 The subjects of the courses are in the following areas: Combinatorial Optimization, Stochastic Operations Research, Mathematical Programming, Game Theory and Applications of OR.
 The programme is flexible in the sense that new PhD students can start with their programme at the beginning of any trimester.
 Furthermore, the individual programmes can vary; each student can choose his of her own parts of the education programme.
-In each trimester a combination of various subjects is taught.
-In general one can follow each of the courses without any prerequisites of the other courses.
+In each trimester, a combination of various subjects is taught.
+In general, one can follow each of the courses without any prerequisites of the other courses.
 The courses take place on Monday in Utrecht.

-The courses are intended for PhD students in Operations Research.
-However, Master students in mathematics, econometrics or computer science who acquired enough prerequisites are also welcome.
-Further information can be obtained from the LNMB director or from the lecturers of the courses.
-Furthermore, government and/or business employees who want to follow a course may participate.
 Participants are expected to make exercises (homework) during or at the end of the course to show that they have understood the contents of the course.
-The credits (including for the attendance of the course) for participants who have passed the exercises successfully have been set at 4 ECTS per course.
-In case the courses are only attended (or when the exercises are not passed successfully), then the workload is set at 1 ECTS (1 ECTS is equivalent to 28 hours work).
-At the end of each course the participants receive a certificate with the grade and the credits involved.
+The credits (including for the attendance of the course) for participants who have passed the exercises successfully have been set at 4 EC per course (1 EC is equivalent to 28 hours work).
+In case the courses are only attended (or when the exercises are not passed successfully and all attendance requirements have been fulfilled), then the workload is set at 1 EC.

-to the LNMB PhD courses can be done by filling in the online application form(s) in the section 'Courses' of this website.
-PhD students who participate for the first time in LNMB courses, also have to fill in the online form for New PhD Students, which can be found in the same section 'Courses' of this website.
+The registration for LNMB PhD courses can be done by filling in the online application form(s) in the section "Courses" of this website.
+PhD students who participate for the first time in LNMB courses have to first fill in the online form for "New PhD Students", which can be found in the same section "Courses" of this website.

-PhD students who have sufficiently participated in the LNMB PhD programme and who have given a PhD presentation will receive a diploma.
-Here, ‘sufficiently’ means means that they have passed at least 6 LNMB PhD courses with success, whereby one of the courses may be replaced by a course of the graduate program GP-OML and whereby in consultation with the supervisor one course may be replaced by a Master course.
-If PhD courses have already been taken during the Master program, these courses are also taken into consideration for the LNMB diploma and it is mentioned on the diploma that the courses are part of a Master program.
-Under certain circumstances the supervisor may submit a motivated request to give the diploma to a PhD student although he or she did not meet the requirement of the PhD presentation.
+Here, "sufficiently" means that they have successfully completed at least 6 LNMB PhD courses, whereby one of the courses may be replaced by a course of the graduate program GP-OML and whereby in consultation with the supervisor one course may be replaced by a Master course from a Dutch institute or Mastermath.
+If PhD courses were already taken during a student's Master programme, these courses may also be taken into consideration for the LNMB diploma, with the note on the diploma that specific courses were part of a Master programme.
+In addition, PhD students must have given a PhD presentation at the annual LNMB Conference on the Mathematics of Operations Research.
+Under certain circumstances, the supervisor of a PhDd student may submit a motivated request to award the LNMB diploma to a PhD student who did not meet the requirement of the PhD presentation, provided that it can be shown that the student has given ample presentations at other international events and that attendance of any LNMB conference during the duration of their studies was impossible.

 Master courses (general information)